auth0/laravel-auth0/README.md

       --json > .auth0.api.json
     ```

-3. Add the new files to `.gitignore`:
+3. Add the new files to `.gitignore`.

     ```bash
     echo ".auth0.*.json" >> .gitignore